 Thank you very much.
 You’ll see why I say that in a moment.

 I was born in 1979 and I am a writer.
-Underlore.com is the primary home of my work, though a book is coming, maybe.
+Underlore.com is the primary home of my work.
 I have lived all of my life in Kentucky.
-I have been active on the Internet since 1996 at the latest where I cut my teeth debating religion and other large scale social policy and philosophy issues in irc chat rooms, for several hours per day.
+I have been active on the Internet since 1996 at the latest where I began by debating religion and other large scale social policy and philosophy issues in irc chat rooms, for several hours per day.

 This general work in amateur information theory influenced my thinking and exposed me to concepts that in turn changed everything else about my worldview.
 (GEB, ISBN:9780465026562 for example.)
 See also my Goodreads account linked above.

 Trying to error check this kind of work, is akin to trying to perfect it, and leads literally everywhere.
 It mushroomed into an impossible task to do on my own.
 Thus my desire to write for as wide an audience as possible, meshed with my desire to write as accurately as possible and my web presence was born, initially not to help people but to leverage their minds as a sort of passive fact checking staff.

 This worked splendidly I believe.
 The quality of my work and of my world view in general has changed radically, and continues to change.
 Indeed updating all my old work has grown very difficult.